JeevanJames/codewriter/docs/API.md

 <a name="CodeWriter+multiLineComment"></a>

 ### codeWriter.multiLineComment(...comments)
 Constructs a multi line comment string and generates code for it.
 The options.multiLineComment property must be assigned for the CodeWriter to know how toconstruct the comment string.
+If the option property is not assigned, the method attempts to use theoptions.singleLineComment property to generate multiple single line comments.

 **Kind**: instance method of [<code>CodeWriter</code>](#CodeWriter)